epklein/epklein.github.io/_posts/2023Q4/2023-10-13-nlp-meta-model.md

 - **Distortion**: The ability to add or remove parts of what is perceived to give it logical, aesthetic, or ethical meaning.
 - **Generalization**: The ability to learn quickly from a few experiences.

-The following table summarizes the NLP Meta Model:
+The following table summarizes the NLP Meta-Model:

 | Deletions                     | Distortions         | Generalizations                |
 | ----------------------------- | ------------------- | ------------------------------ |